GameCube accessories: RF Switch/modulator

 The RF Switch/modulator is for older televisions predating composite audio/video ports.
 It is identical to and compatible with earlier Nintendo RF modulators.
 It has the Nintendo 64 RF modulator cased in GameCube packaging, and its RF switch is the same as the original Nintendo Entertainment System and Super NES.

 Composite video cable

 The composite video cable, or AV cable, is included with the GameCube.
 It provides clearer and sharper picture quality and audio than an RF Switch.
 It is identical to earlier A/V cables.
 It carries dual-channel (stereo) audio and composite video at 576i/50 Hz (PAL) or 480i/60 Hz (NTSC/PAL60).
 PAL consoles come with a composite to Scart adaptor in European territories to allow Composite input via a Scart port (ScartAV).

 S-Video cable

 The S-Video Cable provides a better quality picture than composite cables, although not up to that of the Component or RGB Cables.
-Identical to earlier Nintendo (N64 and the original model SNES) S-Video cables and is compatible with their respective consoles.
-It carries dual-channel (stereo) audio and s-video at 480i/60 Hz (NTSC).
+Identical to earlier Nintendo (N64 and the original model SNES) S-Video cables and compatible with their respective consoles, it carries dual-channel (stereo) audio and s-video at 480i/60 Hz (NTSC).
 This cable is only compatible with NTSC GameCubes.